eliben/pycparser/README.txt

 What about the standard C library headers?
 ------------------------------------------

 C code almost always includes various header files from the standard C library, like ``stdio.h``.
 While, with some effort, ``pycparser`` can be made to parse the standard headers from any C compiler, it's much simpler to use the provided "fake" standard  includes in ``utils/fake_libc_include``.
 These are standard C header files that contain only the bare necessities to allow valid parsing of the files that use them.
-As a bonus, since they're minimal, it can significantly improve the performance of parsing C files.
+As a bonus, since they're minimal, it can significantly improve the performance of parsing large C files.

 See the ``using_cpp_libc.py`` example for more details.